-The Survivor Benefit Plan (SBP) is an important military benefit many retirees elect to provide an income for their dependents upon their death.
-However, it’s important to note that if you have divorced and remarried since you originally enrolled, your new spouse’s eligibility to receive the SBP annuity depends on your marital status and the election made when you first enrolled in the plan.
+The Survivor Benefit Plan (SBP) is an important military benefit many servicemembers elect at retirement to provide an income for their dependents upon their death.
+However, it’s important to note that there are several options available to a retiree participating in SBP when the spouse is lost through death or divorce and the Member later remarries.

-If you enrolled in the SBP upon retirement and elected full spouse coverage, your new spouse will automatically be an eligible beneficiary on the first anniversary of your marriage to your new spouse, unless you have a child born the new marriage before that date.
-The child would then be the beneficiary.
-If you pass away before the first anniversary of your new marriage, your new spouse will not be covered by SBP and any SBP premiums paid before your new marriage will not be refunded.
-However, your new spouse may be entitled to Dependency Indemnity Compensation (DIC) from the Department of Veterans Affairs if they meet all requirements.
+If you enrolled in the SBP upon retirement and elected full spouse coverage, your new spouse will automatically be an eligible beneficiary on the first anniversary of your new marriage or the birth of a child of the marriage, if earlier.
+This assumes a former spouse was not awarded former spouse SBP as part of a divorce decree.
+In that case, your new spouse would not be covered.
+Only a change to the legal divorce document or the death of the former spouse would allow the retiree to change the SBP beneficiary to the current spouse.
+Bear in mind that if you pass away before the first anniversary of your new marriage, your new spouse will not be covered by SBP.
+Any SBP premiums paid before your new marriage will not be refunded.

-- Increase coverage for your new spouse.
-The retiree will be required to pay the difference between the SBP cost previously paid and the costs, with interest, which would have been paid if the higher level of coverage had originally been elected.
+If the original SBP election was for reduced coverage, the retiree can request increased coverage up to and including full base amount of retired pay.
+If this option is elected, the retiree will have to pay the difference between the SBP cost previously paid and the costs, with interest, which would have been paid if the higher level of coverage had originally been elected.
+This additional payment must be completed prior to the first anniversary of the marriage, or the coverage will revert to what was originally chosen.

-More information about SBP is available at dfas.mil.
+More information about SBP is available through the Defense Finance and Accounting Service.